kanikadawar5/django-postgres/README.md

     3. In this docker-compose.yml,
         - postgresql db is created via postgres image
         - django server is built using docker file

+Docker Image sizes are as -
+826kB - web
+63B - db